 McMichael suggests that you’ll want to have certain essentials close at hand, whether it is an extra layer of clothing, additional batteries and chargers for your electronic devices, or any daytime medication.
 She suggests keeping those items in a lightweight day bag that you can strap onto your back, leaving your hands free and helping you to maintain your balance as you walk.
 Choose a bag made from a water-resistant fabric that can keep contents dry in adverse weather conditions – so you can travel seamlessly from the warm comfort of the train to the great outdoors.
 Look for one with padded shoulder straps, easy-to-open zippers, roomy compartments and a padded inner sleeve for electronics.

 Your Rocky Mountaineer packing guide for a day on the train

 Temperatures at our destinations in the Canadian Rockies and Western Canada can fluctuate, depending on the route, location, time of day and season.
 McMichael recommends you wear layers of clothing that can be peeled off or added as necessary.
 Bring along a light jacket (or heavier one in spring and fall) or sweater, and wear flat-soled shoes with some grip because of the natural movement of the train.
-Have sunglasses or a hat at the ready when sunlight pours through the wraparound windows of our GoldLeaf Service coach or the over-sized windows of our SilverLeaf Service.4.
-Leave the laptop.
+Have sunglasses or a hat at the ready when sunlight pours through the wraparound windows of our GoldLeaf Service coach or the over-sized windows of our SilverLeaf Service.

 According to McMichael, there are two crucial things every guest should bring on their Rocky Mountaineer adventure – “a smile and the anticipation of going on a trip of a lifetime,” and we’d have to agree.